 Residential schools missing children - community support funding

-A National Indian Residential School Crisis Line has been set up to provide support for former Residential School students.
-You can access emotional crisis referral services.
-You can also get information on how to get other health supports from the Government of Canada.
+A National Indian Residential School Crisis Line has been set up to provide mental health and emotional support services to former residential school students who are experiencing distress.
+It is operated by experienced and culturally sensitive counsellors and provides access to emotional and crisis referral services.
+You can also obtain information on how to access additional health supports from the Government of Canada.

 Please call the Crisis Line at 1-866-925-4419 if you or someone you know is triggered while reading the content on this website.